gill-0/Prosper-Loan-Data-Visualization-with-D3.js/README.md

 ### Animation

-By exploring how the data changed over the years I found an intertesting trend, so I decided to incorporate an animation that stepped through the years in order to clearly see how the data changed over the years.
+By exploring how the data changed over the years I found an interesting trend, so I decided to incorporate an animation that stepped through the years in order to clearly see how the data changed.

 ### Color